p36-io/cap-ui5-gpt-chat/README.md

 # A ChatGPT-like chat app built with SAP CAP and SAPUI5

 This is a full working chat application built with the SAP Cloud Application Programming Model and SAPUI5.
-It uses a selectable GPT-3 model of the [OpenAI API](https://openai.com/blog/openai-api/) to generate responses to the user's prompts.
+It uses a selectable OpenAI model (including the latest ChatGPT model) of the [OpenAI API](https://openai.com/blog/openai-api/) to generate responses to the user's prompts.
 More details can be found in the related blog posts in the SAP Community:

 - [ChatGPT-like chat app built with SAP CAP and SAPUI5 - Part 1 – Introduction](https://blogs.sap.com/2023/02/22/a-chatgpt-like-chat-app-built-with-modern-sap-technologies-cap-sapui5-part-1-2/)
 - [ChatGPT-like chat app built with SAP CAP and SAPUI5 - Part 2 – Backend](https://blogs.sap.com/2023/02/24/a-chatgpt-like-chat-app-built-with-modern-sap-technologies-cap-sapui5-part-2-3/)